dovicsin/pdfmerge-cli/README.md

 pdfmerge-cli first.pdf -p 1-3 sec.pdf 10,15,20 other.pdf
 ```

-The result contained the frist.pdf 1 to 3 and sec.pdf 10 and 15 and 20 and the full other.pdf in this order.
+The result contains the frist.pdf 1 to 3 and sec.pdf 10 and 15 and 20 and the full other.pdf respectively.

 # More examples